parulina/parupaint/README.md

 #### Brush keys
 - `Mouse wheel` to change brush size.
+- Press `1-5`/`9-5` keys to select either of the 5 custom brushes.
+- Press `G` for flood fill tool, `T` for dot pattern tool, and `Y` for opacity drawing tool.
-- Press `E` key to switch between eraser and brush.
+- Press `E` key or `Right mouse button` to switch between eraser and brush.
 - Press `Right mouse button` to also switch between eraser and brush.